-A child was visited at home by his friend.
-That night the child declined to sleep in his room.
-He insisted on joining the parents in their bedroom.
-The fear was triggered when the friend asked the child if he was not afraid to sleep so close to a window when ghosts and spirits peep directly into the room.
+A child was visited at home by her friend.
+That night the child declined to sleep in her room.
+She insisted on joining the parents in their bedroom.
+The fear was triggered when the friend asked the child, "Are you afraid to sleep close to a window when ghosts and spirits peep directly into the room?"

-The tactful approach to the situation should have been for the parents to accede to what the child had pleaded for, at least, for that night knowing that such fears wear off or become much less the next day.
-Instead they thought it a good opportunity to enforce the parental discipline over the child so that he abandons what was perceived as a sissy trait.
+The tactful approach to the situation should have been for the parents to accede to what the child had pleaded for, at least for that night, knowing that such fears wear off or become much less the next day.
+Instead, they thought it a good opportunity to enforce parental discipline over the child so that she abandons what was perceived as a trivial and weak trait.

-The child was restless that night because - he was a human-child, - and if only the parents knew that!
+The child was restless that night because - she was a human child - and if only the parents knew that!
 Why believe in a ghost or spirit when you have seen none and will see none of them ever in your life?
-The father's argument kept ringing in his ears; and he would ask himself: Indeed why?
+The father's argument kept ringing in her ears, and she would ask herself: Indeed, why?

-The child was betraying nothing more than a simple natural fear of an Unseen - never seen before - because he, as human, has been created in the nature of readily believing in the Unseen - that Unseen which basically includes Allah, Angels, Jinns and Shaitan.
-No wonder that the fundamental teaching in Islam is Iman bil Ghaib that is, the Belief in the Unseen.
+The child was betraying nothing more than a simple natural fear of an Unseen - never seen before - because she, as a human, has been created in the nature of readily believing in the Unseen - that Unseen, which basically includes Allah, Angels, Jinns and Shaitan.
+No wonder the fundamental teaching in Islam is Iman bil Ghaib which means Belief in the Unseen.

-We can ascribe a reason for this in the context of Islam: Imagination by the child or his fantasy is a phase of manifestation of his attempt at perceiving things which are and remain Unseen.
-The child's negative fear of the worst because it is caused by his uncertainty of an Unseen like ghost and spirit itself indicates one important thing, - the existence of the natural positive capacity also for submission to the best, that is his Creator, - in the realm of the Unseen - because it is derived from certainty which is Al Iman bil Ghaib.
+We can ascribe a reason for this in the context of Islam: Imagination by the child or her fantasy is a phase of manifestation of her attempt at perceiving things that are and remain Unseen.
+The child's negative fear of the worst, because it is caused by her uncertainty of an Unseen like ghost and spirit itself, indicates one important thing - the existence of the natural positive capacity also for submission to the best, that is her Creator, - in the realm of the Unseen - because it is derived from certainty which is Al Iman bil Ghaib.

 So let the child be a 'child' because by treating him as an adult, a child cannot become an adult!

-May Allah help us relate to our children as Prophet Muhammad (peace & blessings be upon him) related with his grandsons.
-May He help us treat them mercifully when they need affection and firmly when they need discipline.
+May Allah help us relate to our children as Prophet Muhammad ﷺ related with his grandsons.
+May He help us treat them mercifully when they need affection and compassionate firmness when they need discipline.

-This article is contributed by one of the readers of IslamiCity Bulletin.
+This article is contributed by one of the readers of the weekly IslamiCity Newsletter.
 We thank Br.
 Mohammed Khalfan of Dar el Salaam, Tanzania.